grails-samples/grails-ssl/README.md

 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365
 ````

+We use several flags:

+- **x509** this option outputs a self signed certificate instead of a certificate request.
+- **newkey** this option creates a new certificate request and a new private key. rsa:nbits, where nbits is the number of bits, generates an RSA key nbits in size.
+- **keyout** this gives the filename to write the newly created private key to.
+- **out** This specifies the output filename to write
+- **days** when the -x509 option is being used this specifies the number of days to certify the certificate for.
+The default is 30 days

+You can read more about by running `man req`

 Grails (and Spring Boot) doesn’t support the PEM format.
 Instead, we need to use the PKCS12 format for our keys.
 Fortunately, there is a single `openssl` command to make the conversion: